dojo/framework/docs/en/building/supplemental.md

 This configuration describes two routes.
 A `home` route and a more complex `comments` route.
 The `comments` route is a more complex route with parameter data.
 A `match` is used to make sure that the build-time HTML created for this route is applied to any route that matches the regular expression.

-BTR generates a screenshot for each of the paths rendered during the build in the output/info/screenshots directory of your project.
+BTR generates a screenshot for each of the paths rendered during build in the `./output/info/screenshots` project directory.

-### History Manager
+### History manager

 Build time rendering supports applications that use either the `@dojo/framework/routing/history/HashHistory` or `@dojo/framework/routing/history/StateHistory` history managers.
-If your application uses the HashHistory, ensure that all paths are prefixed with a # character.
+When using `HashHistory`, ensure that all paths are prefixed with a `#` character.

-## build-time-render feature
+## `build-time-render` feature flag

 Build time rendering exposes a `build-time-render` feature flag that can be used to skip functionality that cannot be executed at build time.
 This can be used to avoid making `fetch` calls to external systems and instead provide static data that can be used to create an initial render.